shubham1o1/Complete_JS_course/5-advanced-JS/notes/part2.md

 ```

 - this works because it is evaluated from left to right.
-- interviewQuestion creates An anonymous function for teacher and it is called with an argument of mark
+- interviewQuestion creates an anonymous function for teacher and it is called with an argument of "mark"

 ## Immediately Invoked Function Expressioins (IIFE):